-Across the internet at this time of year, there are hundreds of wonderful poems dedicated to mothers by poets from the world over.
-Yet, I kept returning to this one because, if there’s one thing we do, especially as daughters, and from a very early age, it is the instinctive imitation of our mothers (or, the mother figures of our early years).
+Across the internet at this time of year, there are hundreds of wonderful poems dedicated to mothers.
+Yet, I kept returning to this one because, if there’s one thing we do, especially as daughters and from a very early age, it is the instinctive imitation of our mothers (or the mother figures of our early years).
 They are, after all, our first conscious contact with the world.
-So, whether it is in how we learn to smile back at her looking down on us or in how we love to totter about in her shoes that are too large for us or, as we grow older, in how we approach the other loves of our lives and, eventually, in how we run our own homes and mother our own children — all of these things that create and shape our identities, for better or worse, come, in small or large measure, from that singular wellspring.
+So, whether it is in how we learn to smile back at her looking down on us, how we love to totter about in her shoes that are too large for us, how we approach the other loves of our lives as we grow older or, eventually, in how we run our own homes and mother our own children — all of these things create and shape our identities and come, in small or large measure, from that singular wellspring.
 Most of them seep in osmotically, without much conscious effort at all.
-And, it’s not until someone who knows us both points out casually how some trivial thing we do — a gesture, or a look even — is “so like your mother” that it strikes us as noteworthy.
+And it’s not until someone who knows us both points out casually how some trivial thing we do — a gesture, or a look even — is “so like your mother” that it strikes us as noteworthy.

 This poem is from the first of her three published collections.
 That first collection, ‘Sleeping Preacher‘, won the 1991 Agnes Lynch Starrett Prize and the Great Lakes Colleges Association Award for New Writing.
 It contains many poems related to her own Mennonite childhood in Miffin County, PA, and was received with very mixed reactions by that Mennonite community, as Kasdorf described in a 2005 interview.
 In that same interview, speaking of her own motherhood, she said this:

 But it’s a common thing that women say — there’s this funny paradoxical position after you have a child.
 You’re both incredibly drawn to the small and the domestic and you’re also suddenly very sensitive to matters of the world.
 Your attention is pulled urgently in two directions.